aws-deepracer/aws-deepracer-camera-pkg/README.md

 ### Prerequisites

-The DeepRacer device comes with all the pre-requisite packages and libraries installed to build and run the camera_pkg.
+The DeepRacer device comes with all the pre-requisite packages and libraries installed to run the camera_pkg.
 More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/aws-racer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.

 The camera_pkg specifically depends on the following ROS2 packages as build and execute dependencies: